-- Password: Responses are treated as sensitive information, much like an actual password is treated.
+- Answer Variable Name: The Ansible variable name to store the user's response in.
+This is the variable to be used by the playbook.
+Variable names cannot contain spaces. - Answer Type: Choose from the following question types. - Text: A single line of text.
+You can set the minimum and maximum length (in characters) for this answer. - Textarea: A multi-line text field.
+You can set the minimum and maximum length (in characters) for this answer. - Password: Responses are treated as sensitive information, much like an actual password is treated.
 You can set the minimum and maximum length (in characters) for this answer. - Multiple Choice (single select): A list of options, of which only one can be selected at a time.
 Enter the options, one per line, in the Multiple Choice Options box. - Multiple Choice (multiple select): A list of options, any number of which can be selected at a time.
 Enter the options, one per line, in the Multiple Choice Options box. - Integer: An integer number.
 You can set the minimum and maximum length (in characters) for this answer. - Float: A decimal number.
-You can set the minimum and maximum length (in characters) for this answer. - Default Answer: The default answer to the question.
-This value is pre-filled in the interface and is used if the answer is not provided by the user. - Required: Whether or not an answer to this question is required from the user. - 3.
-Once you have entered the question information, click the button to add the question.
+You can set the minimum and maximum length (in characters) for this answer. - Default Answer: Depending on which type chosen, you can supply the default answer to the question.
+This value is pre-filled in the interface and is used if the answer is not provided by the user. - Required: Whether or not an answer to this question is required from the user.

+3. Once you have entered the question information, click the